youtype/mypy_boto3_builder/README.md

 # do not forget to install mypy or pyright
 ```

-And you should already have auto-complete and type checking in your IDE!
+And you should already have code completion and type checking in your IDE!
 You can stop reading now.

 THe rest of this document is about building `boto3-stubs` manually.
 For example, if you want to
 use the latest features for an older `boto3` version.